 Governments Required to Address Military Compatibility Standards

-Section 163.3175(2), Florida Statutes, identifies the following military bases as those whose mission and activities, have a greater potential for experiencing compatibility and coordination issues than others and therefore requires the local governments proximate to the bases as having to address compatibility requirements consistent with Section 163.3177(6)(a)3., Florida Statutes:
+Section 163.3175(2), Florida Statutes, identifies the following military bases as those whose mission and activities, have a greater potential for experiencing compatibility and coordination issues than others and therefore requires that the local governments proximate to the bases as having to address compatibility requirements consistent with section 163.3177(6)(a)3., Florida Statutes.

-The links will below will direct you to the most recent Joint Land Use Study or Air Installation Compatible Use Zone for the listed military installation.
-Coming soon are links to the local governments’ adopted comprehensive plan amendments addressing military compatibility.
+The links below will direct you to the most recent Joint Land Use Study or Air Installation Compatible Use Zone for the listed military installation.

 - Avon Park Air Force Range, associated with Highlands, Okeechobee, Osceola, and Polk Counties and Avon Park, Sebring, and Frostproof.